shreyasr350/voting-app/README.md

 # voting-app
-Sample Voting Application derived from the Docker sample
+Sample Voting Application

+This is based on the original example-voting-app repository from the docker-examples GitHub page and modified it to work on the Kubernetes cluster.